whage/thesis/thesis.md

 > [@debating-type-systems]

 Type inference should not to be confused with dynamic typing.
-Even though types may not be visible in the source code in an inferred language, it might check those type statically (before execution).
+Even though types may not be visible in the source code in an inferred language, it might check those types statically (before execution).

 The challenge of type inference is not assigning a type to untyped terms in a program, but rather to find the balance between the most general and most specific type that could have been declared in the program.